 - a) Upon submission of proof of coverage under Employment Insurance (EI) benefits for Maternity, Parental or Adoption Leave, the Employer will pay the difference between the EI benefit and ninety-three percent (93%) of the Faculty Member's annual base salary for those weeks for which the EI benefit applies.
-The Employer will pay ninety-three percent (93%) of the Faculty Member's annual base salary for the two (2) week waiting period required for an EI eligible leave. - b) Proof of El coverage is not available until after the Maternity, Parental or Adoption Leave has commenced and hence the Employer SUB payments will be retroactive.
-Proof of El coverage must be provided within a calendar month of commencing the leave.
+The Employer will pay ninety-three percent (93%) of the Faculty Member's annual base salary for the two (2) week waiting period required for an EI eligible leave. - b) Proof of EI coverage is not available until after the Maternity, Parental or Adoption Leave has commenced and hence the Employer SUB payments will be retroactive.
+Proof of EI coverage must be provided within a calendar month of commencing the leave. - c) The calculation of the SUB shall be calculated on the Faculty Member's salary effective the day before the Faculty Member starts the leave. - d) The SUB shall be recalculated during a Maternity, Parental or Adoption leave for a Faculty Member who would have otherwise been awarded any ATB, CDI, promotion increment and/or AI increase during the period of the leave.